Blisso

 5. Recipients and sub-processors

-We use trusted infrastructure and service providers to host and operate Blisso (hosting, database, email, SMS/WhatsApp, push delivery, OAuth, and optional AI).
+We use trusted infrastructure and service providers to host and operate Blisso (hosting, database, transactional email (e.g. Resend or SMTP as configured), SMS/WhatsApp, push delivery, OAuth, optional AI, and media/image hosting such as Cloudinary when configured).
 A current list with links to vendor privacy information is on our Sub-processors page.

 6. International transfers